PezLurch/Foxesandrabbits/README.md

 # Wildlifesimulation

-This "simulates" some sort of "natural situation":
+This is a project I did as a student.
+It "simulates" and visualizes the following set up:

 There are foxes and rabbits.
-They are being printed onto a window using pygame.
+Their positions are being visualized with circles in a window.

+The following things happen:
-The foxes eat the rabbits when they are close enough to them and when their stomach is not empty.
+ - The foxes eat the rabbits when they are close enough to them and when their stomach is not full.
    Eating a rabbit adds +1 to the stomache attribute of the fox (and removes the rabbit from the game).

-If the stomach is empty, the fox dies.
+ - If the stomach of a fox or a rabbit is empty, the fox/rabbit dies.

-There is also gras which regrows at a certain pace.
+ - There is also gras which regrows at a certain pace.
 The rabbits can eat of the gras which reduces it.
    Also here, eating gras makes stomach += 1 and in case the stomach is empty, the rabbit dies.

-It's not completely thought throw but quite a lot of fun to play around with the parameters to see if the foxes kill all rabbits and then die of hunger, or die of hunger and only rabbits remain or if there is some sort of sustainable system.
+ - Rabbits and foxes reproduce at some rate (can be specified in new_main.py) when their stomach is sufficiently full.

+ - Pressing the space bar, we get a matplotlib plot showing the population development so far.

+It's not completely thought.
+The intention is to play around with the parameters and see under which conditions this system is stable and under which it "collapses".